uhh-lt/context-eval/README.md

     sudo apt-get install python-numpy python-scipy python-pandas
     ```

-4. Assign sense IDs to sentences in *file*
+4. Assign sense IDs to sentences in *data/twsi-contexts.csv* and save them to the file *predictions.csv*

 5. Run the evaluation: